srhkansal/ml-notes/33-Handling Missing Data.md

 **Handle missing data**

 - remove (Complete case analysis) - remove data if data is missing in any coulmn
+  - Used only when data is miussing at random and most data is available
 - Impute
   - Univariate
     - Numeric | Mean, Median, Random, End of distribution